Azure-Samples/rag-postgres-openai-python/README.md

     azd up
     ```

-    This project uses gpt-3.5-turbo and text-embedding-ada-002 which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
+    You will be asked to select two locations, first a region for most of the resources (Container Apps, PostgreSQL), then a region specifically for the Azure OpenAI models.
+This project uses the gpt-3.5-turbo (version 0125) and text-embedding-ada-002 models which may not be available in all Azure regions.
+Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region accordingly.

 ## Local Development